New graduate student orientation

 The BuckID grants access to a number of facilities and services around campus and Columbus.

-After you have your BuckID, please use this Key Card Access Request form to request card-swipe access to the MSE main campus building complex.
+Fontana Labs access: Please use this Key Card Access Request form to request card-swipe access to the MSE main campus building complex, Fontana Labs.
 This will allow you access to the building after-hours.

 Students are responsible to know and observe the registration and payment deadlines.